 Originally there were three Cunningham children.
 The eldest, Chuck, was phased out of the show (supposedly, he went off to college on a basketball scholarship), because according to Garry Marshall, "we realized that Fonzie was really the 'big brother' character the show needed".
 In the final episode, Howard comments that he's proud of his "two kids".

 Arthur "Fonzie" Fonzarelli's character was originally to be named Arthur Maschiarelli (creator Garry Marshall's real last name) and nicknamed "Mash."
-When ABC first picked up the show, they had Marshall change the character's name because they felt that "Mash" might remind people of "M*A*S*H' (1972)', a popular show on a rival network.
+When ABC first picked up the show, they had Marshall change the character's name because they felt that "Mash" might remind people of M*A*S*H (1972)'s, a popular show on a rival network television station.

 When the show first started it centered primarily on Richie and Potsie (as did the "Love American Style" episode of which "Happy Days" as based).
 Fonzie would make appearances (usually helping them out of trouble); as would Ralph, who was sort of a jerk character (neither Henry Winkler or Don Most appeared in the beginning credits of season one).
 In seasons to come, Ralph would become good friends with Richie and Potsie (equal with Potsie), and Fonzie's character would step up to be equal - and then later to overshadow - Richie's character.

-It's a common belief that George Lucas' American Graffiti was the inspiration for this series.
-In actuality, the pilot for the series (seen on Love, American Style) aired before Lucas began production on his film.
+It's a common belief that George Lucas' American Graffiti (1973) was the inspiration for this series.
+In actuality, the pilot for the series (seen on Love, American Style (1969)) aired before Lucas began production on his film.
 However, the success of that movie caused producer Garry Marshall to reconsider his failed pilot and turn it into a series.

-Bill Haley and the Comets' classic "Rock Around The Clock" served as the theme song for the first season of the show.
-For the first series episode the original 1955 recording was used, but for the remaining shows' opening credits of season one the band recorded a special version of their famous song.
+Bill Haley and the Comets' classic "Rock Around The Clock" served as the theme song for season one's sixteen episodes of the show.
+For the first series episode the original 1955 recording was used, but for the remaining shows' opening credits of season one the band recorded a special version of their most popular song.

 Both Micky Dolenz and Michael Nesmith of The Monkees auditioned for the role of Fonzie.
 However, both were considerably taller than the other main cast members and the producers decided that the Fonzie character should be more at an eye level with his peers.
 A search for a shorter actor resulted in Henry Winkler's hiring.